 Burrell Young Hooper was apparently one of the males under 10 in his father’s 1820 census household and was probably the male aged 15-20 in his mother’s 1830 census household.
 Among the limited records of Montgomery County is a bond dated 23 April 1832 by Asa W. Hooper as guardian of his brother Burrell Y. Hooper as well as his guardian accounting for the year 1833.2

 Sometime in the next few years he moved a few miles east across the county line into Robertson County, Tennessee where as “B Y. Hooper” he married Mary E. Bishop on 5 October 1848.5 (Secondary sources index his name as B. G. Hooper, but the original record seems clearly to read B. Y. Hooper.)

 His wife Mary was the daughter of Nancy Cheatham and her first husband, about whom we know nothing except that his name was Bishop.
-He evidently died in Robertson County during the period 1832-1835 when the record of estates for that period, known as Volume 8, is missing most of its index.
+He evidently died in Robertson County during the years 1832-1835, a period for which the record of estates, known as Volume 8, is missing most of its index.
 Bishop must have died when Mary was a baby because about 1834 Nancy married an aging widower named Joseph Bradley and had two more children.
 Joseph Bradley was guardian for Mary E. Bishop and filed a guardianship accounting in 1837 and again in 1838.6 Joseph Bradley died by September 1839 leaving a will dated 25 February 1839 that mentioned his wife Nancy and their two children named Virginia Ann Bradley and William Littleberry Bradley.7 On 2 September 1842 Nancy married yet again to Charles W. Beaumont and had two more children named Richard Cheatham Beaumont and Clarence Washington Beaumont.
 She was shortly thereafter widowed for a third time.